Kittyheart20/sp25_ece411_Team_9/final progress report.md

 In this cp, we did several advanced features.
+We completed the -C extension,
+-next line prefetcher
-We completed the C extension, a next line prefetcher, and a post commit store buffer with write coalescing, a hybrid predictor using gselect and a two level predictor.
+-post commit store buffer with write coalescing
+-a hybrid predictor using gselect and a two level predictor -split LSQ
+-age ordered issuing

 **Bugs**
 - Updating PC value based on the branch prediction result and whether the instruction is from RV32C extension